LOGIX-ENG/ComputerScience/README.md

 # Computer Science
 ## My Computer Science Journey

-This repo will serve as a record of my journey in my pursuit of a Bachelors of Science in Computer Science.
+This repo will serve as a record of my pursuit to earn a Bachelors of Science in Computer Science.

 Class | Name | Project | Grade | Date Complete
 |----------|----------|----------|----------|----------|